huobazi/zz/README.md

 # ZZ
-This is a quorum && truffle/solidity demo project
+This is a quorum && truffle/solidity && nethereum  demo project

 ## Usage